-Another positive side of this hiring practice is the fact that indeed you can break into fashion even if you don’t have a fashion master or you don’t have experience yet (I teach this in my online course Break Into The Fashion Industry).
-Because like I said many many times, everyone in fashion started from scratch and without experience and a short resume, and so can you if you do have the right attitude and mindset.
+Your attitude and minset can actually play in your favor.
+Even if you don’t have a fashion master or you don’t have experience yet, you can still break into fashion (I teach this in my online course Break Into The Fashion Industry).
+Because like I said many many times, everyone in fashion started from scratch and without experience and a short resume, and so can you.

-Having the right mindset and attitude contributed successfully to my chances of breaking into fashion so quickly.
+Adopting the right attitudes has contributed successfully to my chances of breaking into fashion so quickly.
 I’ll share the right attitudes you need to succeed in fashion below while also referring to some examples of things that worked for me.

 Be proactive